-(o) Reflects the net impact of lease arrangements with third parties and sublease arrangements with GE for facilities that have been entered into or will be entered into prior to the Spin-Off.
+(n) Reflects the net impact of lease arrangements with third parties and sublease arrangements with GE for offices that have been entered into or will be entered into prior to the Spin-Off.
 These adjustments record the operating right-of-use assets and related operating lease liabilities based on the estimated present value of the lease payments over the lease term.
-The pro forma adjustment related to our leases is reflected in the unaudited pro forma condensed combined statement of financial position as of September 30, 2022, as follows:
+The pro forma adjustment related to our leases is reflected in the unaudited pro forma condensed combined statement of financial position as of June 30, 2022, as follows:

+Property,

+plant, and

-Property, plant, and equipment All other current All other (\$ in millions) - net liabilities liabilities Operating leases and sub-leases \$ 36 \$ 7 \$ 44
+equipment All other

+(\$ in millions) - net liabilities

+Operating leases and sub-leases \$ 42 \$ 56

-As a result of the Spin-Off, we will begin recognizing incremental sublease income net of expenses from GE and third parties of \$1 million for both the nine months ended September 30, 2022 and year ended December 31, 2021, and will present net sublease income in Selling, general and administrative.
+As a result of the Spin-Off, we will begin recognizing incremental sublease income net of expenses from GE and third parties of \$1 million for both the six months ended June 30, 2022 and year ended December 31, 2021, respectively, and will present net sublease income in Selling, general and administrative.

-- (p) Reflects the tax effects of the autonomous entity pro forma adjustments at the applicable statutory tax rates and the expected effects of the Separation and Distribution Agreement and the Tax Matters Agreement, or stand-alone effects within the respective jurisdictions.
+- (o) Reflects the tax effects of the autonomous pro forma adjustments at the applicable statutory tax rates and the expected effects of the Separation and Distribution Agreement and the Tax Matters Agreement, or stand-alone effects within the respective jurisdictions.
 This adjustment was determined by applying the respective statutory tax rates to pre-tax pro forma adjustments in jurisdictions where valuation allowances were not required.
-The applicable tax rates could be impacted (either higher or lower) depending on many factors subsequent to the Spin-Off including, but not limited to, the profitability in local jurisdictions and the legal entity structure implemented subsequent to the Spin-Off and may be materially different from the pro forma results. - (q) Pursuant to the Transition Services Agreement and the Trademark License Agreement we intend to enter into with GE, we will incur incremental expenses above the previous allocation of GE corporate costs, primarily related to certain digital technology services, people operations support, and trademark license costs of \$29 million for the nine months ended September 30, 2022 and \$60 million for the year ended December 31, 2021. - (r) As part of the Spin-Off, GE will incur additional non-recurring costs for the development of technological infrastructure on behalf of GE HealthCare.
-These costs are expected to be incurred within one year of the Spin-Off.
-Upon the Spin-Off, we will record a prepaid asset of approximately \$75 million representing the value to be received from such development activities necessary for separation.
-The related non-cash non-recurring expense of approximately \$75 million has been recorded in Selling, general and administrative for the year ended December 31, 2021.
+The applicable tax rates could be impacted (either higher or lower) depending on many factors subsequent to the Spin-Off including, but not limited to, the profitability in local jurisdictions and the legal entity structure implemented subsequent to the Spin-Off and may be materially different from the pro forma results. - (p) Pursuant to the Transition Services Agreement we intend to enter into with GE, we will incur incremental expenses above previous allocation of GE Corporate Costs, primarily related to certain digital technology services and people operations support of \$9 million for the six months ended June 30, 2022 and \$40 million for the year ended December 31, 2021. - (q) Reflects \$ million of All other current liabilities and \$ million of Compensation and benefits estimated to be accrued between June 30, 2022 and the Spin-Off date.
+An income statement impact of \$ million and \$ million has been reflected in the unaudited pro forma condensed combined statement of income for the six months ended June 30, 2022 and unaudited pro forma condensed combined statement of the year ended December 31, 2021, respectively. - (r) As part of the Spin-Off, GE HealthCare will enter into a Trademark License Agreement whereby GE will grant GE HealthCare certain exclusive and non-exclusive rights to use certain GE trademarks in connection with the GE HealthCare business.
+The annual assessment under the agreement is \$ million annually for an initial ten-year term, which will automatically renew for an unlimited number of successive ten-year renewal terms, unless terminated for certain specified events.
+This adjustment reflects a million licensing fee for the six months ended June 30, 2022 and a million licensing fee for the year ended December 31, 2021.